AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Linked Theory for Turn of the Golden witch.md

 #### 3.1

-Let's rewind to a little before midnight, what actually happened to the adults that night?
+Let's rewind to a little before midnight, what actually happened to the adults?

 For starters, we know for a fact they were murdered right there in the [[Mysteries/Crime scene of the Chapel\|Chapel]] by somebody in the same location.